Search 1,000+ pages, voyages, ports, guides, and comparisons.

 I'd rather tell you these now than have you discover them aboard:

-- Intimacy.
+• Intimacy.
 Explora carries up to 922 guests.
-That is a world away from a 30-key Aman.
-The ship is spacious and rarely feels crowded, but it is not private, and it never will be.
+That's a world away from a 30-key Aman.
+The ship has room and rarely feels crowded, but it is not private, and it never will be.
 If true exclusivity is non-negotiable, a Four Seasons Yacht (95 suites) or a private charter is the honest answer, and I'll tell you that.

-- Service depth.
-Explora's service is genuinely good, but the line launched in 2023.
-It does not yet have the decades of anticipatory muscle memory that an Aman or a Four Seasons has built.
-It's improving fast; it's not there yet.
+• Service depth.
+Explora's service is good, but the line launched in 2023.
+It doesn't yet have the decades of anticipatory muscle memory an Aman or a Four Seasons has built.
+It's improving fast.
+It's not there yet.

 What you get in exchange

 Design-led space at a fraction of a Four Seasons Yacht's fare.
-A genuinely all-inclusive structure.
+An all-inclusive structure that actually means it.
 Multiple ports without repacking.
 And the specific pleasure, which hotel people tend to underestimate until they feel it, of the ocean being the constant.
 For the right buyer, that trade is very good.
 For the buyer who needs the 30-key intimacy above all, it isn't, and part of my job is telling you which one you are.

 If you're weighing it against the obvious alternative, the Explora vs Four Seasons Yachts comparison lays out the exclusivity-versus-value trade directly.